Can anyone use a scissor lift?

 - You must not be under the influence of drugs or alcohol at the time of the course (or at any time during the operation of an EWP).

-What is the benefit of getting a scissor lift licence?
+What are the benefits of getting a scissor lift licence?

 Having a licence also means that you are trained to the highest standard in worksite and operational safety.
 You are significantly reducing the risk of hurting (or worse) yourself and anyone else on site with your knowledge of safety standards, as well as hazard awareness and prevention.